actiquest-dev/actiquest.github.io/tokenomics/actitoken.md

 - 50% of $ACTI belongs to AI by AI program allocation.
 Tokens from this allocation are locked and releasing in small amounts using deflationary algorithm.
 - Each time athlete will redeem $ACTI for goods and services mentioned above, it will be burned by $ACTI smart contract function.
 So, total quantity of tokens in free circulation will be dumped by this function.
 - Not more 10% of $ACTI tokens may be in free circulation in a lifetime.
-- Actiq will use up to 25% of its profits to buyback the $ACTI tokens to cover the pricing dumps.

 **$ACTI Basic Metrics**
 - Ticker: $ACTI